Close Alert Banner

 Will my child receive a French certificate at graduation?

 Your child will receive a French certificate at Grade 12 graduation.
 This certificate is NOT a bilingual certificate.
 The certificate will acknowledge the hours your child has spent studying French.
-Post-secondary institutions will know that your child was enrolled in either the Extended French or French Immersion program based on the course codes.
+Post-secondary institutions will know that your child was enrolled in the French Immersion program based on the course codes.

 Where can I find information on Post-secondary opportunities to study in French?